QNAP-HomeLAB/docker-swarm/README.md

   - Unless currently in use, consider disabling both the Web Server and MySQL applications in the QNAP GUI Settings.
 - **Ports 80 and 443 must be forwarded from your router to your NAS**.
 This is *possible* using UPNP in the QNAP GUI, but ***is not recommended!***
   - **Instead, disable UPNP at the router and manually forward ports 80 and 443 to your NAS.**
-  - ***NOTE:*** There are too many possible routers to cover how to forward ports on each, but there are some good guides here if you don't know how to do it for your router: (https://portforward.com/router.htm) or (https://www.howtogeek.com/66214/how-to-forward-ports-on-your-router/)
+  - ***NOTE***: There are too many possible routers to cover how to forward ports on each, but there are some good guides here if you don't know how to do it for your router: (https://portforward.com/router.htm) or (https://www.howtogeek.com/66214/how-to-forward-ports-on-your-router/)

-**In sum:**
+**Ports Overview**:
 - QTS System ports should be:
   - HTTP : 8880
   - HTTPS: 8443